Views | Video Contest News views : Video Contest News

 But I don’t think that happened.
 I’m sure the Spice 2.0 guy won fair and square.
 Peter Chao probably slipped out of first because he exhausted his fan base early on.
 The Spice 2.0 video was funny and topical so it kept getting passed on.

 So I don’t believe that Doritos did anything unfair here.
 But fans of Peter Chao do.
-If you check out his and Doritos-Canada’s Facebook pages you’ll see a lot of angry comments from them there.
+If you check out and Facebook pages you’ll see a lot of angry comments from them there.
 The hilarious irony is that many of them are accusing Doritos of racism!
 They suspect that Doritos rigged the contest because they didn’t want the winner to be Asian.
 Sometimes, when I see how stupid some of the people of the Internet can be, I fear very much for our future.

 Whatever happened, don’t feel too bad for that racist goofball.
 His two videos scored 2nd and 3rd place and so he should be receiving $15,000 and $10,000 prize.
 Lots of other cash prizes are going to people who scored well.
 You can see all those winners here: